jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 [here](../index.html#geode-cluster-configuration-bootstrapping).

-Although, for this example, we are going to use the tools provided with VMware GemFire, i.e. *Gfsh* (VMware GemFire Shell) for reasons that will become apparent later.
+Although, for this example, we are going to use the tools provided with [vmware-gemfire-name], i.e. *Gfsh* ([vmware-gemfire-name] Shell) for reasons that will become apparent later.

 You need to <a
 href="https://geode.apache.org/releases/">download</a> and <a
 href="https://geode.apache.org/docs/guide/18/prereq_and_install.html">install</a>
-a full distribution of VMware GemFire to make use of the provided tools.
+a full distribution of [vmware-gemfire-name] to make use of the provided tools.
 After installation, you will need to set the <code>GEODE</code>
 environment variable to the location of your installation.
 Additionally, add <code>$GEODE/bin</code> to your system <code>$PATH</code>.

-Once VMware GemFire has been successfully installed, you can open a command prompt (terminal) and do:
+Once [vmware-gemfire-name] has been successfully installed, you can open a command prompt (terminal) and do:

 Running Gfsh